kanokkorn/missing/tools/make.md

 # Makefile

-Build automation tools, very simple and come with most linux distribution
+Build automation file used by GNU Make, very simple and can be install in most linux distribution

 ## Template